This section sets out the processes and policies we've created to regulate various situations and how they affect our services.

 To protect your assets, you need to do business with a solid and reliable financial institution.
 Clients of National Bank Financial Wealth Management can count on our vast investment experience, as well as our long-standing reputation for financial strength, credibility and reliability.

-As a member of the Investment Industry Regulatory Organization of Canada (IIROC), National Bank Financial Wealth Management is covered by the Canadian Investor Protection Fund (CIPF).
+As a member of the Canadian Investment Regulatory Organization (CIRO), National Bank Financial Wealth Management is covered by the Canadian Investor Protection Fund (CIPF).
 The CIPF protects you in the unlikely event that National Bank Financial Wealth Management should become insolvent.
 It offers coverage up to:

 To learn more about this coverage, contact the Canadian Investor Protection Fund at: